 The focus of this Unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
 Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.
 Students consider several factors that influence relationships with outdoor environments.
 They also examine the dynamic nature of relationships between humans and their environment.
 Students are involved in multiple experiences in outdoor environments, including in areas where there is evidence of human interaction.
-Through these practical experiences, students make comparisons between, and reflect upon, outdoor environments.
+Through these practical experiences, students make comparisons between, and reflect upon, outdoor environments, as well as develop theoretical knowledge and skills about specific outdoor environments.
 Students undertake an independent investigation into the changing relationships with, and sustainability of, at least two different visited outdoor environments.